 Main Consideration for Production Line Layout Design

-The way in which manufacturing workstations and machinery and tools are arranged can affect everything from productivity and throughput to ergonomics.
-To have lean lines, you should be accommodating increasing product variety without compromising any of the quality of the work that is done or introducing wasteful processes.
+Two of the most basic elements of lean manufacturing rely on you optimising workflow and minimising waste.
+The way manufacturing workstations, machinery, and tools are arranged can affect everything from productivity and throughput to ergonomics.
+To have lean lines, you should be accommodating increased product variety without compromising quality or causing unnecessary waste.

 What is Factory Layout